rasputnik/mesos-centos/frameworks/spark/README.md

 To use Docker, you need to add a 'spark.mesos.executor.docker.image' field to spark-defaults.conf (see sparkconf/ folder).

-Best version for our purposes is "mesosphere/spark:1.4.1-hdfs"

-- actively maintained releases are tagged too
-- has the mesos lib in there which docs refer to as needed here and there
-- too lazy to make my own image
-- don't have to bother running a registry
-- faster task launching (once the slaves have it) vs. pulling the executor down
-- right versions (java 7 and spark 1.4.1)
+I've baked a simple image 'rasputnik/spark-1.6.1:v1':

+- alpine linux
+- openjdk8 with JAVA_HOME set
+- spark 1.6.1 with SPARK_HOME set

+Several Spark docs say we should have libmesos in the container.
+I'm sure that's right, but

+- alpine doesn't use glibc so C++ building will be a nightmare
+- this is only a demo and the examples below work without it
+- the image is already getting a bit tubby

-Mesos will trigger a 'docker pull' when spark specifies the image, but this can take a few minutes (and cause spark to blacklist the slaves due to slow responses).
+Mesos will trigger a 'docker pull' when spark fires up, but this can take a few minutes (and cause spark to blacklist the slaves due to slow responses).

 Simplest fix is to pull the image before we start the spark shell:

-    ansible slaves -i ../../vagrant/ -s -a 'docker pull mesosphere/spark:1.4.1-hdfs'
+    ansible slaves -i ../../vagrant/ -s -a 'docker pull rasputnik/spark-1.6.1:v1'

 Once that comes back green (a good few minutes), we can actually launch a spark job.